softlab-unimore/fairnesseval/streamlit/README.md

 - Default values for others.

-`This experiment took about 45s on a common laptop.`
+>This experiment took about 45s on a common laptop.
+It may take longer the at the first exec to download the datasets.

-### Example 3:
+### Example 3: Unmitigated Logistic Regression on M dataset

-- Dataset: 'adult', 'compas', 'german'
+- Dataset: `adult`, `compas`, `german`
 - Model: `unmitigated`
 - Model parameters: